GlockyDeep/Student_Adminstration/README.md

 # Student Enrollment and Management System

-This project is a simple Flask-based application for managing student enrollments.
-It allows users to log in, view a list of students, and add new students to the database.
+This project is a simple Flask-based web application for managing student enrollments.
+It allows an admin to log in, view, add, edit, and delete student records, including their enrolled programs, in a MySQL database.
+The application features a clean, responsive frontend built with Bootstrap and a lightweight Flask backend.

+## Features
+- **Admin Login**: Secure login for administrators using a username and password.

+- **Student Management** : View, add, edit, and delete student records with details like first name, last name, email, parent name, mobile number, address, birthplace, branch, date of birth, gender, enrollment date, and program enrollment.

+- **Program Enrollment** : Assign students to academic programs (e.g., CS101 (Computer Science)) via a dropdown menu.

+- **Responsive UI** : Built with Bootstrap for a modern, mobile-friendly interface.

+- **MySQL Integration** : Stores student, user, program, and enrollment data in a MySQL database.

 ## Prerequisites